 3.6 Upgrade All Widgets and Modules

-To minimize the chance of problems, you should update all widgets and other App Store modules used by your project to the latest version.
+To minimize the chance of problems, you should update all widgets and other Marketplace modules used by your app to the latest version.

-Check if there is a newer version of your App Store modules available in the App Store.
-Read the version release notes in the App Store to see whether you need to perform specific actions when upgrading.
+Check if there is a newer version of your modules available in the Marketplace.
+Read the version release notes in the Marketplace to see whether you need to perform specific actions when upgrading.